The love of Jesus

 Our church services are designed to encourage response.
 After the sermon each week, you can expect to experience an extended time of musical worship that will include an opportunity to partake in communion (on Sundays) and receive prayer.

 Our local church body contains a wide range of people.
-We are happy to provide Russian translation at our Sunday 9AM service and Arabic translation at our 11:15AM service.
+We are happy to provide Russian translation at our Sunday 9AM service.

 At Calvary Spokane you will see men and women of all ages enjoying fellowship and conversation over a meal or latte.
 Because community and relationships are so important to us, we offer a full espresso bar at all of our services along with breakfast on Sunday mornings.